Therapy for Burnout

 Burnout in Neurodivergent Adults

 For Neurodivergent people, burnout can develop from years of masking, overcompensating, and trying to meet environments that were not designed for their systems.
 You may appear high functioning while internally managing sensory overload, executive dysfunction, social monitoring, and chronic self-correction.
 What looks like ambition from the outside may actually be hypervigilance.
-What looks like laziness during shutdown may be nervous system exhaustion.
+What looks like laziness may be nervous system exhaustion and shutdown.

 Many neurodivergent adults learned early that being competent reduced criticism.
 You may have overprepared to avoid mistakes, people-pleased to prevent rejection, or pushed through fatigue to prove capability.
-Over time, this constant adaptation can lead to autistic burnout, ADHD burnout, or what simply feels like total depletion.
+Over time, this constant adaptation leads to burnout.
 Rest alone does not resolve it because the root issue is not just workload.
 It is the long-term cost of survival in environments that require you to override your natural rhythms.

-For many Asian American and immigrant women, burnout is layered with additional pressures:
+For many Asian American and immigrant people, burnout is layered with additional pressures:

 Immigration survival, economic instability, and historical trauma often intensify achievement pressure rather than replace it.